27 min read

 Without realizing it, I was measuring love by sacrifice.
 This is how I was raised.
 Codependency at its finest.

-For something to be considered a sacrifice, it must be painful.
-The person making the sacrifice must give up something important to them.
-Good for them, to make the other person feel loved.
+As in, for something to be considered a sacrifice, it must be painful.
+The person making the sacrifice must give up something important to them, and perhaps good for them, to make the other person feel loved.

 We want to show people we care about them every day.
 So we're making these little sacrifices every day.
 Causing ourselves pain every day.
 And expecting others to do the same.